-Our February 2021 programme consisted of the following online events:
+Our February 2021 online programme consisted of the following online events:

 - an interview with award-winning TV presenter Dallas Campbell.